Appdynamics/apigee-monitoring-extension/README.md

 1. **Response Time:**  Total number of milliseconds it took to respond to a call.
 This time includes the Apigee API proxy overhead and your target server time.
 2. **Target Response Time:**  Number of milliseconds it took your target server or service to respond to a call.
 This number tells you how your own services are behaving.
+3. **Min and Max of Target Response Time:**  The Minimum and Maximum Target Response Time over in the given query period
 3. **Overall Average Response Time:**  Overall Average Response Time for all proxies - it's calculated by summing the response times and divided by the number of proxies available at the time.
 4. **Request Processing Latency:** Number of milliseconds from the time when a call reaches the selected API proxy to the time when Apigee sends the call to your target server.
+ **Min and Max of Processing Latency:**  The Minimum and Maximum Processing Latency values over the query period
 5. **Traffic:** The number of recorded API requests for each API proxy
 6. **Error:**  The total number of times API proxies failed over the specified period.
 Proxy failure can occur when a policy fails or when there's a runtime
 7. **Error Count Sum:** Summation of errors for all API proxies